 Normally stations should be on a level stretch.
 In limiting cases, stations may be on a grade of 0.1%.
-In these proposed extensions all stations are on level gradient.
+In this proposed extension all stations are on level gradient.

-Between stations, normally grades may not be steeper than 3.0%.
-However, where existing road gradients are steeper than 2%, gradients up to 4% (compensated) can be provided in short stretches.
+Between stations, generally the grades may not be steeper than 2.0 %.
+However, where existing road gradients are steeper than 2% or for Switch Over Ramps gradient up to 4% (compensated) can be provided in short stretches on the main line.